 The public sector must therefore continue to play a major role in the national research system.
 It is both wrong and misleading to pose the problem in terms of public sector versus private sector or of privatisation of research.
-We need to address problems likely to arise public-private account of the complementarity, and ensure that the public research system performs efficiently.
-Complementarity between various elements of research raises several issues in implementing an IPR regime.
+We need to address problems likely to arise on account of the public-private sector complementarily, and ensure that the public research system performs efficiently.
+Complementarily between various elements of research raises several issues in implementing an IPR regime.
 Private companies do not produce new varieties and inputs entirely as a result of their own research.
 Almost all technological improvement is based on knowledge and experience accumulated from the past, and the results of basic and applied research in public and quasi-public institutions (universities, research organisations).
-Moreover, as is increasingly recogmsed, accumulated stock of knowledge does not reside only in the scientific community and its academic publications, but is also widely diffused in traditions and folk knowledge of local communities all over.
+Moreover, as is increasingly recognised, accumulated stock of knowledge does not reside only in the scientific community and its academic publications, but is also widely diffused in traditions and folk knowledge of local communities all over.

 The deciphering of the structure and functioning of DNA forms the basis of much of modern biotechnology.
 But this fundamental breakthrough is a 'public good' freely accessible in the public domain and usable free of any charge.
-Varieties! techniques developed using that knowledge can however be, and are, patented for private profit.
+Varieties/techniques developed using that knowledge can however be, and are, patented for private profit.
 Similarly, private corporations draw extensively, and without any charge, on germ plasm available in varieties of plants species (neem and turmeric are by now famous examples).
-Publicly fundea gene banks as well as new varieties bred by public sector research stations can also be used freely by private enterprises for developing their own varieties and seek patent protection for then,.
+Publicly funded gene banks as well as new varieties bred by public sector research stations can also be used freely by private enterprises for developing their own varieties and seek patent protection for them.
 Should private breeders be allowed free use of basic scientific discoveries?
-Should the repositories of traditional knowledge and germ plasm be collected which are maintained and improved by publicly funded organisations?
+Should the repositories of traditional knowledge and germ plasm be collected which are maintained and improved by publicly funded institutions?
 Or should users be made to pay for such use?
 If they are to pay, what should be the basis of compensation?
-Should the compensation be for individuals communities/institutions to which they belong?
-Should individuals! institutions be given the right of patenting their innovations?
+Should the compensation be for individuals or for communities/institutions to which they belong?
+Should individuals/ institutions be given the right of patenting their innovations?
 These are some of the important issues that deserve more attention than they now get and need serious detailed study to evolve reasonably satisfactory, fair and workable solutions.
 Finally, the tendency to equate the public sector with the government is wrong.
-The public space is much wider than government departments and includes cooperatives, universities, public trusts and a variety of non-government departments and includes cooperatives, universities, public trusts and a variety of non-governmental organisations (NGOs).
-Giving greater autonomy to research organisations from government control and giving non- government public institutions the space and resources to play a larger, more effective role in research, is therefore an issue of direct relevance in restructuring the public research system.
+The public space is much wider than government departments and includes co-operatives, universities, public trust and a variety of nongovernmental organisations (NGOs).
+Giving greater autonomy to research organisations from government control and giving non-government public institutions the space and resources to play a larger, more effective role in research, is therefore an issue of direct relevance in restructuring the public research system.